 Since my internship at VicRoads, I have had a successful career spanning a wide range of projects and fields, including IT and electronics.
 I am currently the Director of Research at the School of Business and Economics at Universidad Panamericana, Guadalajara, Mexico.
 In this role, I conduct research in financial mathematics and operations and supervise graduate student projects related to the optimisation of productive systems for businesses.
 I am also co-founder of the consulting firm Negodata that offers data analytics and machine learning services to financial and marketing companies.

 I am glad that my career allows me to apply my scientific knowledge for the benefit of society.
-I strongly recommend an AMSI Internship to any PhD candidate who aspires a career in industry or applied research.
+I strongly recommend an APR.Intern internship to any PhD candidate who aspires a career in industry or applied research.